nazimboudeffa/nazimboudeffa/README-more.md

 *YOU ARE FREE, I AM FREE, WE LIKE FREE SOFTWARES, in the sense of gratis*

 * 👉 PAYPAL : https://paypal.me/nazimboudeffa
-* TIPEEE : https://fr.tipeee.com/nazimboudeffa (REGULAR TIPS, moves automatically to PayPal)
+* TIPEEE : https://fr.tipeee.com/nazimboudeffa (REGULAR TIPS with writings, moves automatically to PayPal)

 ALSO I HAVE MANY AFFILIATION LINKS : https://nazimboudeffa.framer.website